Making repayments on your lifetime mortgage

 Make a repayment on behalf of someone else

-Only someone with a Lasting Power of Attorney can make a repayment or set up a standing order on behalf of someone else.
+Only someone with a Lasting Power of Attorney or a signed letter of authority can make a repayment or set up a standing order on behalf of someone else.
 And we’ll also need to confirm their identity beforehand.

 If you wish to make a repayment on behalf of someone else, please email [email protected] or call 03454 150 150 with proof of Lasting Power of Attorney or a Letter of Authority, and certified identification.
 A member of our customer service team will then be in touch.